vulpescorvums/vulpescorvums/README.md

 Here are some ideas to get you started:-->

-- 🏫 I’m currently working on my Bachelor's degree in Computer Science with a minor in Cybersecurity.
+- 🏫 My name is Kyler and i’m currently working on my Bachelor's degree in Computer Science with a minor in Cybersecurity.
 - 💻 I’m currently learning Full Stack Web Development and Applied Cryptography.
 - 🌱 I like to garden and play video games.